vojtechkral/bard/doc/book/json-and-xml.md

 The XML data contains the same data semantically but exported in a shape more suitable for this format. **Warning:** The XML format is somewhat experimental and is not covered by the backwards compatibility guarantee, unlike JSON.

-Both formats are defined within the source code.
-Formal schema definitions are not available.
+Both formats are defined within the source code, formal schema definitions are not available.